So, you've got this great idea! You know your market and it’s needs, but you need technical help in making it a reality!

 If you are planning on bringing the finished product to market and reaping the benefits, you will need to accept that those with the skills to help you do so need to be properly remunerated at every stage of the development process.

-So, if your idea is not fully developed, and you don't have the time or skill to do so, consider employing someone to do some of the above work for you, as a feasibility study, to help you develop it.
-You then have the choice of continuing that relationship into the development phase or specifying your project clearly and exposing it to competition between several suppliers.
+Recently, we have invested in an Account Manager, so, if you are nearly there, he can help you clarify your ideas to the point that our Development Team can put together an Estimate.
+But, if your idea is not fully developed, and you don't have the time or skill to do so, consider employing us to take it from Back of the Fag Packet to a worked up project, as a feasibility study, to help you develop it.
+You then have the choice of continuing the relationship into the development phase (in which case the fee for the feasibility study can be credited to the overall cost of your project) or of using the document to help you specify your project clearly and expose it to competition between several suppliers.
+You can also use your feasibility study try and raise investment elsewhere.

 For your development team, there is a real joy in seeing a well-made system, out in the wild, fulfilling it's potential, and making a real difference to your business.